jblindsay/whitebox-tools/readme.txt

   of the overall accuracy per grid cell (i.e. percent agreement).
 - Fixed a bug with the RasterStreamsToVector tool that resulted in overlapping traced streams.
-- The D8FlowAccumulation tool has been modifed to use a fixed flow-width to calculate specific contributing area, equal to the average grid cell resolution.
+- The D8FlowAccumulation tool has been modified to use a fixed flow-width to calculate specific contributing area, equal to the average grid cell resolution.
   The tool previously used a variable flow-width for SCA calculations, however,
   1. this differs from the constant value used in Whitebox GAT, and 2. a